Fried-man/Fried-man/README.md

                 \ \_\    \ \_\ \_\  \ \_\  \ \_____\  \ \____-  \ \_\ \ \_\  \ \_\ \_\  \ \_\\"\_\
                  \/_/     \/_/ /_/   \/_/   \/_____/   \/____/   \/_/  \/_/   \/_/\/_/   \/_/ \/_/
 </pre>
 Hello, and welcome to my GitHub profile!
 I am grateful you have taken the time to visit and learn more about me.
 As a Computer Science major at the Georgia Institute of Technology, I have developed a deep love and passion for low-level computer architecture and the fascinating field of artificial intelligence.
-Additionally, I have a minor in Mathematics, which has helped me approach problem-solving logically and analytically.

 I first began programming recreationally in 2012, and since then, my love for computing has only grown stronger.
 It is a true joy for me to be able to use my skills and knowledge to create meaningful projects and contribute to the tech community.